 Penobscot Building

-Visit shops along the main floor and enjoy a drink, or power lunch, in the historic, and recently restored Caucus Club at Congress and Griswold.
+Visit shops along the main floor and enjoy a drink, or power lunch, in the historic, and restored Caucus Club at Congress and Griswold.

 David Stott (downtown)